The CSHBC Bylaws include a renewable Temporary registration classification.

 Standard applications are very clear that each of the registration requirements set out in the CSHBC Bylaws and policy are met.
 Non-standard applications are where it is less clear that one or more of the registration requirements is met.
 For more information on standard or non-standard applications, visit Non-standard Applications & Registration Committee Review.

-- Once applicants become a Temporary registrant, they must practise in line with all CSHBC standards of practice, with their practice subject to any limits and conditions the Registration Committee imposes.
+Once applicants become a Temporary registrant, they must comply with all CSHBC standards of practice, with their practice subject to any limits and conditions the Registration Committee imposes.